 Note: Prices are the recommended retail price from Intel.
 Actual retail price may vary.
 For latest pricing and availability, check them below.

-- Intel Core i9-10900k check at Amazon.com here and Newegg.com here
+- Intel Core i9-10900k available at Amazon.com here and Newegg.com here

-- Intel Core i7-10700K check at Amazon.com here and Newegg.com here
+- Intel Core i7-10700K available at Amazon.com here and Newegg.com here

-- Intel Core i5-10600K check at Amazon.com here and Newegg.com here
+- Intel Core i5-10600K available at Amazon.com here and Newegg.com here

 Intel Core i9-10900K vs i9-9900K vs i7-8700K